MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 ## Configure API permissions in Azure AD

 You can configure additional Graph scopes in Azure AD for your app.
 These are delegated permissions, which are used by apps that require signed-in access.
-A signed-in user or admin must consent to them.
-The app can consent on behalf of the signed-in user when it calls Microsoft Graph.
+A signed-in app user or administrator must consent to them.
+Your tab app can consent on behalf of the signed-in user when it calls Microsoft Graph.

 ### To configure API permissions